arabianightsclub/whitepaper/_docs/tokenomics/earning-formula.md

 * LAMP earning is only available to LAMPS that reaches to Level 30.

 * It is mandatory requirement to have AT LEAST 3 LAMP in order to start earning LAMP.
-Share video to your friends!
-Send videos from your computer, phone, camera or YouTube.